sitaramc/gitolite-doc/docs/concepts.md

 authorisation check -- i.e., figure out whether to allow you to do whatever it is you want to whatever repo you decided to touch.

+[Here](how.html) is a slightly more "slideshow-y" presentation on this concept, if it helps.

 ## ssh mode and http mode

 Git allows authenticated remote access using these two mechanisms: ssh and